cyber-coop/eth-prototype/README.md

 ### Docker compose

-To facilitate things, we have provided a `docker-compose.yml` file that the start the indexer and the postgres database.
+To facilitate things, we have provided a `docker-compose.yml` file under the `contrib` folder that the start the indexer and the postgres database.

 **NOTE**: There is some modification to in the docker compose file to make the databse persistent.